-As a lawyer and as an academic, I often burn upwards of 3000 calories a day without ever leaving my desk.
+As a lawyer and later as an academic, I burned upwards of 3000 calories a day without ever leaving my desk.
 The first thousand, as always, go to basic metabolic functions; the next 2000 go to thinking.

 Thinking is work.
 I’m reminded of this every time I have to do substantive thinking: when I’m parsing contract clauses, when I’m researching, or as now, when I’m trying to write an academic article but instead productively procrastinating by updating this blog.
 Updating this blog or my more focused one, Autistic Academic, are my favorite forms of productive procrastination.
 You get posts when there’s something more pressing I should be doing instead.

 Partly, this is because I often process one thing by doing another.
 Staring at my blinking cursor is worthless; typing something else, anything else, allows the other “stuff” to percolate at the back of my head.